Hipcamp Hosts

 - 200 or more transactions (bookings)

-To do this, we require our Hosts to provide some information through Stripe - your legal name, tax ID, and valid address.
+If you meet those thresholds, you need to provide some information through Stripe - your legal name, tax ID, and valid address.

 You can follow the steps below to review, update or add your information: